ddc-java-21/fair-play-nick-bennett/README.md

 ## Summary

-This repository will be used to develop a console-mode and Android-mode client application for the NASA APoD service.
+This branch of this repository will be used to develop an Android client application for the NASA APoD service.